Jiajing Emperor: Đại Việt

 In 1537, a debate erupted at the Ming court regarding Đại Việt (present-day northern Vietnam).
-This was sparked by the birth of the Emperor's son in November 1536, when messages were sent to neighboring countries to share the joyous news.
-Grand Secretary Xia Yan refused to include Đại Việt in these messages, citing the country's failure to send tribute for the past twenty years and the illegitimacy of its current ruler, Mạc Thái Tông of the Mạc dynasty.
-In response, the Minister of War and the militarist faction in the government, led by Guo Xun, Marquis of Wuding, proposed a punitive expedition.
+In Đại Việt, Mạc Đăng Dung had overthrown the Lê dynasty in 1527 and established the Mạc dynasty.
+He later abdicated in favor of his son, Mạc Thái Tông.
+The debate was sparked by the birth of the Emperor's son in November 1536, when messages were sent to neighboring countries to share the joyous news.
+Grand Secretary Xia Yan refused to include Đại Việt in these messages, citing the country's failure to send tribute for the past twenty years and the illegitimacy of Mạc Thái Tông.
+The Minister of War and the militarist faction in the government, led by Guo Xun, Marquis of Wuding, proposed a punitive expedition.
 This proposal was met with criticism for being extravagant and costly.
 Yan Song also spoke out against the proposal.

-In March 1537, envoys from the legitimate Viet ruler, Lê Trang Tông of the Lê dynasty, arrived in Beijing seeking assistance against the Mạc dynasty.
+In March 1537, envoys from Lê Trang Tông, who was enthroned by Lê loyalists, arrived in Beijing seeking assistance against the Mạc dynasty.
 The Jiajing Emperor responded by sending officials to investigate the situation, which he perceived as an affront to his majesty.
 He initially considered military action, but local authorities in Guangdong objected, arguing that the Viets had not crossed the border and the outcome of their civil war was uncertain.
 Despite these protests, a decision was made in May to go to war, but after further objections from regional officials, the Emperor began to waver and ultimately cancelled military preparations in June.
 In September 1537, new proposals from the other local officials convinced him to resume preparations for war.

 In the spring of 1538, the Jiajing Emperor appointed a campaign commander, but after the border authorities calculated the expected costs and problems of the war and the Ministry of War responded to the Emperor's inquiry by submitting the matter to inter-ministerial consultations, the Emperor ultimately decided to cancel the war.
-However, the gathering of 110,000 troops in Guangxi during preparations for war alarmed Mạc Thái Tông.
-In an attempt to avert an invasion in 1540, Mạc Thái Tông ceded disputed border territories to the Ming Empire and accepted the subordinate status of his state.

-This event left the Jiajing Emperor with the impression that his officials were more concerned with their personal interests than the well-being of the state and that they were unable to come up with a sound policy.
-By 1540, the Jiajing Emperor had become increasingly isolated from his government and saw it as an obstacle to the proper administration of the country.
+However, the gathering of 110,000 troops in Guangxi during preparations for war alarmed Mạc Đăng Dung.
+In an attempt to avert an invasion, Mạc Đăng Dung ceded disputed border territories to the Ming Empire and accepted the subordinate status of his state in 1540.
+The episode left the Jiajing Emperor with the impression that his officials were more concerned with their personal interests than the well-being of the state and that they were unable to come up with a sound policy.
+By 1540, the Emperor had become increasingly isolated from his government.